sdemmitt/vps/README.md

 * alias IP:Port masternodeprivatekey collateral_transaction_ID collateral_output_index
 * alias - A short name you use to identify the masternode, you can choose this name as long as it is without spaces (e.g., Airin-MN-1)
-* IP:Port - The IP address (either IPv6 or IPv4) and the Port where the masternode is running, separated by a colon (:).
+* IP:Port - The IPv4 address and the Port where the masternode is running, separated by a colon (:).
 You copied this from the airin.conf file on the VPS.
 * collateral_transaction_ID: This is the transaction ID you copied from masternode outputs.
 * collateral_output_index: This is the index you copied from masternode outputs.